What Is The Difference Between Chapter 7 And 13 Bankruptcy?

 What Kinds Of Debt Are Discharged In Chapter 7 Or Chapter 13 Bankruptcy?

 With Chapter 7, most types of debts are discharged.
 Normally, we think about Chapter 7 discharging unsecured debts, like credit cards and medical bills, but it also discharges secured debts like mortgages and vehicles.
 However, if a bankruptcy filer wants to keep their home, or the vehicle that the loan’s associated with, then sometimes they have to make arrangements with those lenders.
-In contrast, there are certain debts that are carved out of Chapter 7 discharge, like student loans, domestic support obligations, and most taxes.
+In contrast, there are certain debts that are not wiped out by a Chapter 7 discharge, like student loans, domestic support obligations, and most taxes.
 Chapter 13 isn’t significantly different in terms of the debts that are or are not discharged; it’s just that a lot of times they are addressed differently, so the debts that otherwise would not be discharged are paid off through the chapter 13 payment plan.

-There are some subtle differences when it comes to things like domestic support obligations that are dischargeable in a Chapter 13, but are not discharged in Chapter 7.
+There are some subtle differences when it comes to things like domestic support obligations that are dischargeable in Chapter 13, but are not discharged in Chapter 7.

 What Kinds Of Debt Cannot Be Discharged In A Chapter 7 Or A Chapter 13 Bankruptcy?